sidhuko/npm-toolkit/readme.md

 * nt: interactive prompt
 * nt [task]: run a task directly
 * nt list: lists tasks and file templates
-* nt make [file]: create a file from a template in a current directory
 * nt status: shows the status information